 Event Type: Celebrity Client / Large Scale Non-Profit Simultaneous Events

-RGI was brought on to handle the design, planning, management, and final execution of the event.
-This corporate event was different than most, in that our team wasn’t just running one large scale event in a single venue, but rather managing 37 different venues, guests, ticketing, etc. across the city simultaneously; including a launch and closing party to bookend the evening.
+RGI was brought on to handle the design, planning, management, pr/marking, and on-site execution; including the recruitment, training, and management of 150 volunteers.
+This corporate event was different than most, in that our team wasn’t just running one large scale event in a single venue, but rather managing 39 different events, in 39 different venues, including guest registration and attendee management, staffing, entertainment, print materials, food and beverage, and much more across the city simultaneously, including a VIP kick-off and closing party to book end the evening.

 The event proved to be a huge success garnering lots of media coverage and raising over $600,000 for the charity.

 Scroll down for a few of our favorite photos…